JiBB/songbook/README.md

 #### templates

 The `templates` directory is required, and contains template files into which the songs and their tags are inserted when rendered.
-These template files are html code with [Mustache](https://mustache.github.io) templating system commands in them which will be expanded using the data from the songs parsed out of the `songs` directory.
+These template files are html code with [Jinja](http://jinja.pocoo.org/docs/dev/templates/) templating system commands in them which will be expanded using the data from the songs parsed out of the `songs` directory.

 The required templates are:

-* `songs.mustache` — Rendered to `songs.html` in the final website, to contain all the songs in alphabetical order by title.
+* `songs.html` — Rendered to `songs.html` in the final website, to contain all the songs in alphabetical order by title.

-Other templates in the directory will not be used directly, but can be included in the processed templates as [partials](http://mustache.github.io/mustache.5.html#Partials) containing content common to multiple templates.
-(E.g. `{{> header}}` to process and include `header.mustache` at that point in the file.)
+Other templates in the directory will not be used directly, but can be used with the processed templates through [template inheritance](http://jinja.pocoo.org/docs/dev/templates/#template-inheritance) for content common to multiple templates.
+(E.g. the `common.html` template in the Example Songbook directory that other templates inherit from.)

 ### Running SongBook